 In recognition of Black History Month, Transformation Publications will present poems, essays, and other artistic creations by Black artists, musicians, and writers.

-Bleecker Street, Summer by Derek Walcott
+Bleecker Street, Summer

 Summer for prose and lemons, for nakedness and languor,